The Way of the Warrior (Star Trek: Deep Space Nine): Production

 This episode introduces the Klingon general Martok.

-This episode reveals a new bald look for Benjamin Sisko.
+This episode reveals a bald new look for Benjamin Sisko.
 Before Star Trek Avery Brooks starred in the television series Spenser for Hire as Hawk, in that role his head was shaved and he wore a goatee.
 His contract for Deep Space Nine stipulated that he not shave his head, and it was not until season 4 and this episode that he was allowed to do so.

 Michael Dorn joined the cast of Deep Space Nine as Worf, the character he played for seven seasons of Star Trek: The Next Generation.
 Dorn had been glad to see the end of the time-consuming makeup required to portray a Klingon, but when producer Rick Berman asked if he might be consider coming back, he surprised himself and said yes to the opportunity.
 Dorn talked with the writers and producers about how his character could be a catalyst for change, and how Worf would bring a different perspective to the show.

 Director James L. Conway really enjoyed directing the episode.
 It was an action packed script and had to introduce Michael Dorn.
 He didn't have any more time than usual, but did have more extras.
 The two-hour double episode was filmed over sixteen days, in two eight-day filming weeks.
 Conway saw "Way of the Warrior" as an opportunity to prove himself and put everything he could into the episode, and demonstrate his potential to be the director on the next Star Trek feature film.

-Spacecraft

 Although the shots are often brief, there are various spacecraft from the Cardassians, Klingons and Federation shown in this episode, especially a wide range of Klingon spaceships.
 This included a new spacecraft design model, the very large Negh'Var, which is the flagship of the Klingon fleet.
 Other ships shown include the Vor'cha, which was first seen in "Reunion" on The Next Generation.
 The Vor'cha was designed by Rick Sternbach and the physical model was built by Greg Jein according to The Star Trek Encyclopedia by Okuda and others.